vangoghworldwide/linkedart/README.md

 If this case applies to you please contact us.
 We will make your images available via the IIIF server of Van Gogh Worldwide.

 In your data refer to the IIIF server of Van Gogh Worldwide and the identifier of the image.
-Also include the name of organistion identifier (ORG_ID) that you received from us.
+Also include the name of organisation identifier (ORG_ID) that you received from us.
 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",